 All of the KubeCon fun

 For all of the technology and networking and learning going on at KubeCon, there is also plenty of fun to be had!
-Attendees can try the local speciality dirty soda (it’s delicious and available in a wide variety of flavors both regular and diet), try their hands at pickleball and curling as well as arcade and console games, pet some cute dogs, visit the relaxation station, build with popular building blocks, and the try the coffee bars…and these are all available within the convention center.
+Attendees can try the local specialty dirty soda (it’s delicious and available in a wide variety of flavors both regular and diet), try their hands at pickleball and curling as well as arcade and console games, pet some cute dogs, visit the relaxation station, build with popular building blocks, and then try the coffee bars…and these are all available within the convention center.

 Session snapshots